Aanch: Plot

-Mahadev Thakur (Nana Patekar) and Jawahar Pandit (Paresh Rawal) belong to two different villages Mandaur and Amirpur, respectively.
+Mahadev Thakur (Nana Patekar) and Jawahar Pandit (Paresh Rawal) belong to two different villages, Mandaur and Amirpur, respectively.
 They hate each other for reasons best known to them.
-Diwakar's (Suchindra Bali)'s father (residing in Amirpur) and Vidya's (Sharbani Mukherjee)'s brother Shiva (Deepraj Rana) (a resident of Mandaur) decide to get Diwakar and Vidya married.
+Diwakar (Suchindra Bali) is a carefree guy whose father (residing in Amirpur) and Vidya's (Sharbani Mukherjee) brother Shiva (Deepraj Rana) (a resident of Mandaur) decide to get Diwakar and Vidya married.

-The preparations for the marriage ceremony begin, and neither the boy nor the girl knowing what the other looks like.
-In the meanwhile, the two villages get ready to confront each other in case of a quarrel.
+The preparations for the marriage ceremony begin, and neither the boy nor the girl know what the other looks like.
+In the meantime, the two villages get ready to confront each other in case of a quarrel.
 The wedding ceremony is underway when the rivalry between the two village heads and the roar of the guns starts.
-The bride and the groom come separately to the town for studies, oblivious of each other.
+The bride and the groom come separately to the town for studies, oblivious to each other.
 They are happy to escape the brutal world of rural India to find their own careers and future.
 They first bump into each other in the train while on their way to the town, then in the college, completely unaware of all facts.
 For Diwakar, it is love at first sight, but Vidya does not respond to his overtures.
-Later she packs her bags and heads straight for her village Mandaur.
-In the meanwhile, Diwakar learns that Vidya is his legally wedded wife, and he decides to get her back from the clutches of two warring villages.
+Later, she packs her bags and heads straight for her village, Mandaur.
+In the meantime, Diwakar learns that Vidya is his legally wedded wife, and he decides to get her back from the clutches of two warring villages.
 It is not easy for them to unite since both village heads, Mahadev and Jawahar, and their coteries object to their uniting due to bitter hatred.
-They do unite ultimately but after a lot of blood-bath and struggle.
+They do unite ultimately, but after a lot of bloodbath and struggle.